bin456789/reinstall/README.en.md

 - Supports `raw`, `vhd` images or those compressed with `xz` or `gzip`.
 - When deploy a Windows image, the system disk will be expanded, and machines with static IPs will have their IPs configured.
 However, it may take a few minutes after the first boot for the configuration to take effect.
 - When deploy a Linux image, the script will not modify any contents of the image.
+- Optional parameters:
+  - `--rdp-port PORT` to change the RDP port (Windows only).
+  - `--allow-ping` to allow ping responses (Windows only).
+  - `--hold 2` to prevent entering the system after DD completion.
+You can connect via SSH to modify system content, with the system mounted at `/os`.

 ```bash
 bash reinstall.sh dd --img https://example.com/xxx.xz